-Helen is a Principal Associate in our corporate department specialising in venture capital, growth capital and infrastructure investments.
+Helen is a Partner in our corporate department specialising in venture capital, growth capital and infrastructure investments.
 Helen advises both institutions and companies/founders on start-up through funding rounds and M&A. Helen works with a variety of clients but increasingly specialises helping investors and companies on capital fund raisings and advises the likes of Gresham House, Octopus Ventures, Triple Point, Pentech, QBN and Maven Capital Partners.

 Recent experience includes:

 - acting for Burda Principal investments on its further investment into Bloom & Wilde Limited as part of its £75 million Series D fundraising led by General Catalyst and Index Ventures;

 - advising Gresham House Ventures on all its investments (being Series A and B) including into Revlifter, Equipsme, Moteefe, Clarilis, Glisser, Yappy and E-consult health;

 - advising Octopus Ventures on various of its investments in the last 12 months including into Skew, Plum and All Plants;